nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to add a student contact in ArchDuke contact list.
+1. Student requests to add a student contact in ArchDuke contact list.
 2. ArchDuke adds the student contact to the contact list.
 3. ArchDuke updates the contact list and displays the student contact in the contact list.